Stems for Winter Interest

 |Capturing the glow from the Cornus ‘Baton Rouge’ while in the background grows Hamamelis x intermedia ‘Pallida’ being back lit by the winter sunshine.|

-The cornus shrubs can be pruned back quite hard in the spring and then given a good feed.
+Prune cornus shrubs back hard in the spring.
+Then give a good feed.
 This encourages the new growth which produces the most vivid colours during the winter months.

 |It’s berries are ornamental as they are much too bitter.|